bombasticSlacks/Reclaimers/Game/Mystic.md

 ![Spectrometer](Game/Blocks/Spectrometer)

 ## Specialization
 Even a basic Reclaimer has some specialization in their background and additional training.
-Select a specialization to start with providing additional gear.
+Select a [Specialization](Game/Specialization-List) to start with providing additional gear.
+Some recommendations would be:
 ![Exorcist](Game/Blocks/Exorcist)
 ![Flesh-Shaper](Game/Blocks/Flesh-Shaper)
 ![Psy-Knight](Game/Blocks/Psy-Knight)